-The California Housing Partnership Corporation (CHPC) assists nonprofit and government housing agencies create and preserve housing affordable to lower-income households, while providing leadership on housing preservation policy and funding.
+The California Housing Partnership Corporation (CHPC) assists nonprofit and government housing agencies to create and preserve housing affordable to lower-income households, while providing leadership on housing preservation policy and funding.

 What We Do

-CHPC provides expert advice on financial strategies to maximize equity and bond or loan proceeds raised, negotiation with equity investors, lenders, and underwriters, preparation of financial projections, and assistance in obtaining funding from competitive federal, state and local programs.
+CHPC provides expert advice on financial strategies to maximize equity, bond, or loan proceeds raised, negotiation with equity investors, lenders, and underwriters, preparation of financial projections, and assistance in obtaining funding from competitive federal, state and local programs.
 In addition, CHPC is expert in finding creative ways to finance environmentally sustainable housing, including the use of such incentives as Solar Tax Credits, and federal and state tax deductions that can work in conjunction with the complicated array of existing affordable housing programs.
 Learn more »

 CHPC regularly provides technical assistance to local, state and federal government agencies involved in the financing and preservation of multifamily affordable housing.
 Learn more »

 CHPC is nationally recognized as a leading trainer in multifamily affordable housing finance.
-CHPC trains nonprofit organizations as well as local, statewide and federal government agencies on a wide variety of topics related to affordable housing finance.
+CHPC trains nonprofit organizations as well as local, state, and federal government agencies on a wide variety of topics related to affordable housing finance.
 Learn more »

 CHPC provides expert financial services to help developers and public housing authorities to reposition and revitalize portfolios, protect assets, and maximize resources.
 Learn more »

-CHPC works with industry allies in Washington, D.C., and Sacramento to increase the efficiency and funding levels of housing programs to benefit low income Californians.
+CHPC works with industry allies in Washington, D.C. and Sacramento to increase the efficiency and funding levels of housing programs to benefit low-income Californians.
 CHPC’s Federal Policy Project (FPP) advocates for federal housing policy reform.
 The FPP brings together housing authorities and local government leaders with tenant advocates and the vital nonprofit housing development and advocacy sector to find common ground and present a unified message from California to our elected leaders in Congress on key housing issues.
 Learn more »

 CHPC launched the GREEN program in response to the systematic exclusion of assisted low income rental properties from federal, state, and investor-owned utility funded weatherization and energy retrofit programs.
 This presents numerous programmatic and technical barriers that ultimately prevent owners of assisted rental housing from leveraging funds to make much-needed capital repairs.
 To address these critical issues, CHPC convened The Green Rental home Efficiency Network (GREEN).
 GREEN is a statewide coalition of mission driven and service organizations across California to work collaboratively for the inclusion of multifamily rental housing as a priority in Federal and State funded energy efficiency programs.
 GREEN also works to improve the regulatory and administrative provisions to enable a higher rate of green retrofits to public and privately owned assisted housing in California.
 Learn more »